More Than a Woman (Aaliyah song): Background and composition

 "More Than a Woman" was written by Stephen "Static Major" Garrett and Timothy "Timbaland" Mosley, being produced by the latter.
 Conceived during the recording of Aaliyah, the song was initially produced by Garrett.
 After recording its original version, Garrett kept going back and listening to the song, saying "I can do something bigger and better to it".
 Subsequently, he rewrote the whole song.
 Aaliyah wasn't present at the studio when Garrett recorded the original, so she never heard it.

-It is an "anthemic, 80s-tinged" song, and according to Complex journalist Lauren Nostro it mixes "pop, electro, and a mesmerizing mid tempo hip-hop feel, which allowed Aaliyah's delicate vocals to take the spotlight".
+NME writer Adam Bychawski said "More Than a Woman" was an "anthemic, 80s-tinged" song.
+It is composed in the key of C Major and is set in time signature of common time with a tempo of 88 beats per minute.
+According to Complex journalist Lauren Nostro it mixes "pop, electro, and a mesmerizing mid tempo hip-hop feel, which allowed Aaliyah's delicate vocals to take the spotlight".
 While, i-D journalist Emily Manning states that the song has a "daring" blend of pop and electronic influences.
 In a review of Aaliyah, Ian Wade from Dotmusic described the song as "Baroque liquid funk", and Jeff Lorenz from Yahoo!
 Music described it as "breezy hip-hop/funk".
-Harrison Brocklehust from The Tab declared that the song is "one of the greatest R&B singles to ever be released".
+Harrison Brocklehust from The Tab labeled the song as R&B and declared that it was "one of the greatest R&B singles to ever be released".